course-details-portlet

 Learning methods and activities

 The Master's thesis should be an independent work under supervision.
 The supervisor is assigned after submission of a project-sketch by the student.
-The Master's thesis is written alone or with a fellow student (i.e., max 2 students).
+The Master's thesis is written with a fellow student (i.e., max 2 students).
+Students who wish to write the thesis alone will send in for approval an application outlining the reason(s).

 It is mandatory to participate in two supervision-seminars which includes presentation of the master thesis work during the semester.
-The first seminar is in early February and the second in April.
-In February, students will present issues with suggestions for design, methodology, reference literature and data base.
-At the seminar in April, students will present their preliminary results.
+The first seminar is in late January or early February, and the second seminar in April.
+In the first seminar, students will present issues with suggestions for design, methodology, reference literature and data base.
+At the second seminar, students will present their results to date.

 Further on evaluation